scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 SCION is a future Internet architecture that focuses on security and availability.
 Its fundamental functions are carried out by a number of components.

 This document illustrates the dependencies between its core components and extensions.
-We also discuss the relationship between SCION and existing protocols, with focus on illustrating which existing protocols are reused/extended.
-Additionally, we describe the motivations behind cases where a greenfield approach is needed, and the properties that can be achieved thanks to it.
-We then briefly touch on the maturity level of components.
+It also discusses the relationship between SCION and existing protocols, with focus on illustrating which existing protocols are reused/extended.
+Additionally, it describes the motivations behind cases where a greenfield approach is needed, and the properties that can be achieved thanks to it.
+It then briefly touches on the maturity level of components.

 --- middle